w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ### Unincluded Segments

-Unincluded segments are chains of candidate parablocks that are seconded but still need to be backed and included in the relay chain.
+Unincluded segments are chains of candidate parablocks that still need to be backed and included in the relay chain.
 Parablocks can be added to this unincluded segment without waiting for the latest included parent block of the relay chain.
 The core functionality that asynchronous backing brings is the ability to build on these unincluded segments of block ancestors rather than